About the Global Energy and Climate Model

 The GEC Model is a highly data-intensive model covering the whole global energy system.
 Much of the data on historical energy supply, transformation and demand, as well as energy prices, is obtained from the IEA’s own energy and economic databases.
 Additional data from a wide range of often sector-specific external sources is also used, in particular to establish the historical size and performance of energy-consuming stocks.

 The model is recalibrated annually to the latest available data.
-The formal base year for this year’s projections is 2021, as this is the most recent year for which a full energy balance by country is available.
-However, we have used more recent data wherever available, including 2022 and 2023 estimates for energy production and demand.
-Estimates for the year 2022 are based on the IEA’s CO2 Emissions in 2022 report, in which data was derived from a number of sources including the latest monthly data submissions to the IEA Energy Data Centre, other statistical releases from national administrations and recent market data from the IEA Market Report Series that cover coal, oil, natural gas, renewables and electricity.
-Investment estimates include the year 2022, based on the IEA’s World Energy Investment 2023 report.
-Technology data used in different sectors cover 2022 and estimates for 2023, such as the data in Tracking Clean Energy Progress 2023, the Global Hydrogen Review 2023 and the Global Electric Vehicle Outlook 2023.
+The formal base year for this year’s projections is 2022, the last year for which a full energy balance by country is in place.
+However, we have used more recent data wherever available, including 2023 and 2024 estimates for energy production and demand.
+Estimates for the year 2023 are based on the IEA’s CO2 Emissions in 2023 report, derived from a number of sources including the latest monthly data submissions to the IEA Energy Data Centre, other statistical releases from national administrations, and recent market data from the IEA Market Report Series that cover coal, oil, natural gas, renewables and electricity.
+Investment estimates include the year 2023, based on the IEA’s World Energy Investment 2024 report.
+Technology data used in different sectors cover 2023 and estimates for 2024, such as the data in Tracking Clean Energy Progress 2023, the Global Hydrogen Review 2024, and the Global Electric Vehicle Outlook 2024.

 For a summary of selected key data inputs – including macro drivers such as population, economic developments and prices, as well as techno-economic inputs such as fossil fuel resources and technology costs – please see the GEC Model key input dataset.